venkatesh0029/Student-grade-Management-App/README.md

-Student Grade Management App
+🎓 Student Grade Management App

-Description

-This is a simple Java-based Student Grade Management application.
-It allows users to input student scores, calculate grades, and store/retrieve data using file handling.
+🚀 Overview

+The Student Grade Management App is a robust Java-based application designed to streamline student grade calculation and record management.
+This project is ideal for educators and students who need an efficient and structured system to manage academic scores.

-Features
+✨ Features

-Calculate student grades based on scores.
+📊 Automated Grade Calculation – Computes grades based on predefined logic.

-Read and write student data from files.
+📂 File-Based Storage – Saves and retrieves student data securely.

-User-friendly console-based interface.

-Requirements
+🖥 Interactive Console UI – Provides a seamless user experience.

+🔧 Modular Codebase – Well-structured classes for easy maintenance.

+📌 Technologies Used

+Java – Core programming language.

+File Handling – For persistent data storage.

+Object-Oriented Design – Ensuring scalability and modularity.

+🛠 Installation & Setup

+Prerequisites

+Ensure you have the following installed:

-Java Development Kit (JDK) 8 or later.
+Java Development Kit (JDK) 8+

-Installation
+Git (optional, for cloning the repository)

+Steps to Run

-Clone this repository:
+Clone the Repository

 git clone <repository-url>

-Navigate to the project directory:
+Navigate to the Project Directory

 cd Student-grade-Management-App-main

-Compile the Java files:
+Compile the Java Files

 javac *.java

-Run the application:
+Execute the Application

 java Main

-File Structure
+📂 Project Structure

+Student-grade-Management-App-main/
-Main.java - Entry point of the application.
+│── Main.java          # Entry point of the application

-GradeCalculator.java - Handles grade calculation logic.
+│── GradeCalculator.java  # Logic for computing grades

-InputHandler.java - Manages user inputs.
+│── InputHandler.java  # Handles user inputs

-Display.java - Handles output display.
+│── Display.java       # Manages output display

-FileHandler.java - Manages file operations.
+│── FileHandler.java   # Deals with file operations

-LICENSE - Project licensing information.
+│── LICENSE            # Project licensing information

+📜 License

+This project is licensed under the terms specified in the LICENSE file.

+🤝 Contribution Guidelines

+🔹 Fork the repository and create a new branch.
+🔹 Implement your feature or fix a bug.
+🔹 Submit a pull request for review.

+🔥 Happy Coding!